-- 1. Conventional generation (e.g., natural gas) whose payment relates to the generator's capacity costs; - 2.
-Conservation and demand management costs, and storage contracts; and - 3.
+- 2. demand side management, demand response, capacity and energy sales contracts; and - 3.
 Bruce Power, which has an output-based contract for generation from its Bruce A and B nuclear facilities.

 The contribution of conventional generation under contract to the IESO to quantity G relates to several contracts: